Knives Out (song)

 "Knives Out" is a song by the English rock band Radiohead, released as the second single from their fifth album, Amnesiac (2001).
 It features lyrics about cannibalism and guitars influenced by the Smiths.

-"Knives Out" received positive reviews and reached number 13 on the UK Singles Chart and number one on the Canadian Singles Chart.
+Critics described "Knives Out" as one of the more conventional tracks on Amnesiac.
+It received positive reviews and reached number 13 on the UK singles chart and number one on the Canadian singles chart.
 The music video was directed by Michel Gondry.
+It has been covered by the Flaming Lips, Christopher O'Riley and Brad Mehldau.

 Recording

-Radiohead recorded "Knives Out" between 1999 and 2000 during the sessions for their albums Kid A and Amnesiac, which were recorded simultaneously.
-In November 1999, they performed "Knives Out" during a webcast from their studio.
+Radiohead recorded "Knives Out" during the sessions for their albums Kid A and Amnesiac, which were recorded simultaneously in 1999 and 2000.
+Although the albums moved away from Radiohead's earlier guitar-led sound, the singer, Thom Yorke, said "Knives Out" was "no departure at all" and "survived because it was too good to miss".

 According to a studio diary kept by the guitarist Ed O'Brien, "Knives Out" took 373 days to complete.
 He wrote that it was "probably the most straight-ahead thing we've done in years ... and that might explain why we took so long on it".
 He felt that successful bands often over-embellish their music, especially songs written on acoustic guitar, but that Radiohead had captured the song's essence.
+In November 1999, Radiohead performed "Knives Out" during a webcast from their studio.

 "Knives Out" was influenced by the British rock band the Smiths.
-Before its release, O'Brien played it for the Smiths guitarist Johnny Marr, who said: "I was beyond flattered and quite speechless – which takes some doing.
+Before its release, O'Brien played it for the Smiths guitarist, Johnny Marr, who said: "I was beyond flattered and quite speechless – which takes some doing.
 He explained to me that with that song they'd tried to take a snapshot of the way I'd done things in the Smiths – and I guess you can hear that in it."
+In another interview, he said: "The music did touch me the same way the Smiths did, and it was a wonderful feeling ... that sort of emotional quality and that sort of melodicism."

 Composition

 According to Drowned in Sound, "Knives Out" is the most conventional song on Amnesiac.
-It features "chiming" and "drifting" guitar lines, "driving" percussion, a "wandering" bassline, "haunting" vocals and "eerie" lyrics.
-The singer, Thom Yorke, said the lyrics were about cannibalism.
-He said: "It's partly the idea of the businessman walking out on his wife and kids and never coming back.
-It's also the thousand-yard stare when you look at someone close to you and you know they're gonna die."
+It features "drifting" guitar lines, "driving" percussion, a "wandering" bassline, "haunting" vocals and "eerie" lyrics.
+Pitchfork likened it to Radiohead's 1997 album OK Computer, with strummed acoustic guitar, "chiming" electric guitar and reverb.
+Yorke said the lyrics were about cannibalism, the "idea of the businessman walking out on his wife and kids and never coming back", and the "thousand-yard stare when you look at someone close to you and you know they're gonna die".